Pin Bhaba Pass Trek

 The July to September window is ideal for the trek.
 In july, brace yourself for a good amount of snow, adding to the challenging factor.
 The months of August and September see less levels of snow.

-The nearest railhead to Shimla is connected to Kalka by narrow tracks.
-Board a train from Delhi or Chandigarh to Kalka, from where a 7 hours’ toy train ride will bring you to Shimla.
+By Air Fly to Jubbarhatti Airport in Shimla, sitting about 25 km away from the main city.
+There are frequent flights from Delhi and Kullu.
+By Road Several buses including those of HRTC ply from Delhi and Chandigarh to Shimla daily.
+Board a bus either from Delhi, Manali, or Chandigarh to reach Shimla.
+By Train The nearest railhead to Shimla is connected to Kalka by narrow tracks.
+Board a train from Delhi or Chandigarh to Kalka, from where a 7 hours\' toy train ride will bring you to Shimla.

 The challenging level of the trek combined with extremely high altitude demands rigorous physical fitness, endurance and stamina, along with proper acclimatization.
 Only well experienced trekkers who have scaled heights of at least 3,500 to 4,000 meters should undertake the trek.